-The committee shall write a report, including a written initial recommendation regarding approval to the Secretary.
-A copy of the recommendation shall be provided at the same time to the applicant.
+The committee shall write a report, including a written initial recommendation regarding approval, to the Secretary.
+A copy of the initial recommendation shall be provided at the same time to the applicant.
 The applicant shall be given 30 days to respond before the Secretary makes a final recommendation regarding approval to the State Board.
-The report shall contain the findings of other agencies of state government that inspect such facilities.
+The Secretary's final recommendation shall contain the findings of other agencies of state government that inspect such facilities.